MEET THE AUTHOR

 Photo courtesy of Wes Carrasquillo

-Marisel Vera is a Chicago writer based in Pittsburgh, PA.
+Marisel Vera is a proud Boricua from Humboldt Park, Chicago.
 Through her work, Vera explores the particular burdens that Puerto Ricans, on the island and in the diaspora, carry as colonial subjects of the most powerful country in the world.

-Her latest novel, The Taste of Sugar (Liveright Publishing, June 2020), is a tale of love and endurance on the eve of the Spanish-American War, told through two Puerto Rican families.
+Her acclaimed novel The Taste of Sugar (Liveright Publishing, June 2020) is a tale of love and endurance on the eve of the Spanish-American War, told through two Puerto Rican families.
 Vera is also the author of If I Bring You Roses (Grand Central), a story about a Puerto Rican couple who move to the United States during 1950s’ Operation Bootstrap to chase the American Dream in Chicago’s factories.